|Type of medicine||A lipid-regulating drug commonly known as a statin|

 - Manufacturer's PIL, Simvastatin 20 mg/5 ml Oral Suspension; Manufacturer's PIL, Simvastatin 20 mg/5 ml Oral Suspension, Rosemont Pharmaceuticals Limited, electronic Medicines Compendium.
 Dated May 2010.

-- Simvastatin patient information article; MHRA, October 2012
+- Simvastatin patient information article; Medicines and Healthcare products Regulatory Agency (MHRA), October 2012

 |Original Author: Helen Allen||Current Version: Helen Allen||Peer Reviewer: Dr John Cox|